marcinwrochna/www-app/README.txt

 		mimetex isn't beautiful, jsmath matured very much, uber-upload is uber-complicated, TinyMCE now features a HTML upload handler).
 === Configuration ===
+Create a database and fill it with install.sql.
 Fill config.php.template and move to "config.php".
+You should probably try to minimalize its chmod.
+Run the application and login as root.
+You can create an account for you or change root's name and login.
+Check the options in menu->administration->options.

 == Utilities ==
 === internationalization ===